se-edu/learningresources/contents/ruby/Rails.md

                           DELETE /users/:id(.:format)                                                                     users#destroy
 ```

 As can be seen, the common routes that you would need for the resources have already been mapped to URI's.
-Rails will then look for a controller called `userscontroller.rb`, as is convention, and invoke the name of the function mapped to the particular URI and Verb.
+Rails will then look for a controller called `users_controller.rb`, as is convention, and invoke the name of the function mapped to the particular URI and Verb.
 More information about Rails routes and how they work can be found [here](https://guides.rubyonrails.org/routing.html#resource-routing-the-rails-default).

 #### Controller